antonlukyanov/dl-docker/README.md

 - `./dldocker.py build` if image hasn't been built
 - `./dldocker.py run-jl --autoports` to run jupyterlab and sshd in detached mode with automatically selected ports
-- `./dldocker.py run-it-rm --mountpoint /host/dir:/container/dir bash` to run command in a new unnamed container and delete container when it stops
+- `./dldocker.py run-it --rm --mountpoint /host/dir:/container/dir bash` to run command in a new unnamed container and delete container when it stops

 When user runs a container, a new `master` user is automatically created inside the container and associated with the host user.
 It is also possible and quite easy to execute a command inside running container with `./dldocker.py execute python3`, which will be executed under correct user and permissions.